music video and cello solo – performance or installation

 The idea for RED haunted me since then – until I finally wrote the piece in October 2018: when I met Carola Schaal and Sonja Lena Schmid from the Decoder Ensemble.

 Female menstruation in RED is a metaphor for hidden pain – whatever gender, culture, or generation.
+It’s also about shame and ashamedness.
 Thus, RED is not only written for or about women, but means much (and many) more.
 A call for empathy – empathy in the sense of the recognition of the other and recognition of the other’s (and own) pain.

-Going through the pain – and thereby become stronger.
+Going through the pain – and thereby becoming stronger.
 Resilience.
 Strength.
 Courage.

 RED wants to sensitize, alert, and contribute to empowerment.